gardener/gardener-extension-provider-azure/docs/usage/usage.md

 The `.resourceGroup.name` field will allow specifying the name of an already existing resource group that the shoot cluster and all infrastructure resources will be deployed to.

 Via the `.zoned` boolean you can tell whether you want to use Azure availability zones or not.
-If you don't use zones then an availability set will be created and only basic load balancers will be used.
+If you didn't use zones in the past then an availability set was created and only basic load balancers were used.
-Zoned clusters use standard load balancers.
+Now VMSS-FLex (VMO) has become the default also for non-zonal clusters and only standard load balancers are used.

 The `networks.vnet` section describes whether you want to create the shoot cluster in an already existing VNet or whether to create a new one: